wbrawner/jelos.org/docs/contribute/build.md

 > Note: <sup>1</sup> this property will change to yes/no for consistency in a future release.

-### Special env Variables
+### Env Variables

 For development builds, you can use the following env variables to customize the image or change build time functionality.
-To make them globally available to the builds, add them to ${HOME}/.JELOS/options.
+To make them globally available to the builds, add them to `${HOME}/.JELOS/options`.

 |Variable|Function|
 |----|----|